funkhaus/wordpress-theme-boilerplate/README.md

 ### SVGs

 You should never need to use a sprite or PNGs again!
-We simplay use SVG's as an image, and use a few lines of jQuery to load in the SVG XML, as documented here.
+We simply use SVG's as an image, and use a few lines of jQuery to load in the SVG XML, as documented here.

 First you include an SVG as an IMG tag: